 April 17, 1923 – January 1, 2014

 March of Dimes Canada lost a dear friend January 1, 2014.
-Betty Yan was the aunt of March of Dimes Canada President and CEO, Andria Spindel, and was also a mother, grandmother and great-grandmother.
+Betty Yan was the aunt of March of Dimes Canada past President and CEO, Andria Spindel, and was also a mother, grandmother and great-grandmother.

 Betty was instrumental in bringing Conductive Education®(CE) to Canada.
 It was while on a trip to Budapest, Hungary that Betty first saw the program, and was amazed at the achievements of the participants; even those with profound physical disabilities were making remarkable improvements.
 When she returned to Canada, she suggested that Andria introduce the program to March of Dimes.
 CE was initially offered to adults, and since the program’s first session in 1999, it has expanded to serving children with permanent programs in Toronto, Ontario and Halifax, Nova Scotia, and sessional programs in Montreal, Quebec, Calgary, Alberta and Detroit, Michigan in the United States.